Expertise on the Team

 Dr. Jiliang Tang joined Michigan State University as an Assistant Professor in 2016.
 Dr.Tang has a strong background in data mining and machine learning including model robustness, multiple source learning, feature learning, and network embedding.
 He was the recipient of the Best Paper award in ASONAM2018, the Best Student Paper in WSDM2018, the Best Paper Award in KDD2016, the runner up of the Best KDD Dissertation Award in 2015, Dean’s Dissertation Award, the 2014 ASU President Award for Innovation and the best paper shortlist of WSDM2013.
 Dr. Tang led a team building the well-received feature learning project, which is recognized as “5 Machine Learning Projects You Can No Longer Overlook”.
 Dr. Tang has filed more than 10 patents and published more than 100 papers in highly ranked journals and top conference proceedings, which received thousands of citations with h-index 38 and extensive media coverage.

-Kaitlin Torphy, Ph.D. is the Lead Researcher and Founder of the Teachers in Social Media Project at Michigan State University.
+Kaitlin Torphy Knake, Ph.D. is the Lead Researcher and Founder of the Teachers in Social Media Project at Michigan State University.
 This project considers the intersection of cloud to class, nature of resources within virtual resource pools, and implications for equity as educational spaces grow increasingly connected (including 6 recent or forthcoming papers concerning the use of social media in education, especially by teachers — see recent and forthcoming special issues of the American Journal of Education and Teachers’ College Record).
-Dr. Torphy conceptualizes the emergence of a teacherpreneurial guild in which teachers turn to one another for instructional content and resources.
+Dr. Knake conceptualizes the emergence of a teacherpreneurial guild in which teachers turn to one another for instructional content and resources.
 She has expertise in teachers’ engagement across virtual platforms, teachers’ physical and virtual social networks, and education policy reform.
-Dr. Torphy was a co-PI and presenter for an American Education Research Association conference convened in October 2018 at Michigan State University on social media and education.
+Dr. Knake was a co-PI and presenter for an American Education Research Association conference convened in October 2018 at Michigan State University on social media and education.
 She has published work on charter school impacts, curricular reform, teachers’ social networks, and presented work regarding teachers’ engagement within social media at the national and international level.
 Her other work examines diffusion of sustainable practices across social networks within The Nature Conservancy.
-Dr. Torphy earned a Ph.D. in education policy, a specialization in the economics of education from Michigan State University in 2014, and is a Teach for America alumni and former Chicago Public Schools teacher.
+Dr. Knake earned a Ph.D. in education policy, a specialization in the economics of education from Michigan State University in 2014, and is a Teach for America alumni and former Chicago Public Schools teacher.